 A general rate case is a proceeding used by the IPUC to review the costs of operating and maintaining the utility system and how those costs are allocated among customers.

-Why is Idaho Power filing a general rate case?
+Why did Idaho Power file a general rate case?

 What are the proposed customer impacts?

-If the request is approved as filed, the average Idaho residential customer using 900 kilowatt-hours per month would see a monthly bill increase of about $21.66.
-Proposed impacts for all Idaho customers are shown in the table below.
-Actual percentages will depend on a customer’s classification, the rate they pay, and final approval from the IPUC.
-This rate filing impacts Idaho customers only.
+If the settlement is approved, an average Idaho residential customer using 900 kilowatt-hours per month will see a monthly bill increase of about $12.13.
+Proposed impacts for all Idaho customers are shown in the table.
+Actual percentages will depend on a customer’s classification and the rate they pay.
+The settlement does not include any changes to the monthly service fee.

 Percentage Change from Current Billed Revenue